AlexSzeto/pf2e-drakonis-data/shadow-of-ashes/docs/events.md

 | +3  | 24xp   | 120xp   |
 | +4  | 30xp   | 150xp   |

+# Xyndrasis Awakens

+## Nerkith begins to rally people to pack up
+## Temple explosion, zombie grunts tune into moonwake
+## All is quiet for a few hours
+## Bridge invasion

 # Stormhaven In Protest

 ## Edwin is meeting with Burt